henriquegoncalvessilva/SunsetRidersPrototype/README.md

 # Sunset Riders - Prototype

-Developer: Henrique Gonçalves - https://henriquedev.netlify.com/
+Prototype developed for Henrique Gonçalves

+I made this prototype to practice my knowledge at Unity.
+If you find an error or have suggestions for improvements, I'd like you to comment.

-Instructions:
+# Instructions:

 -For walk press "left or right arrow"